 I spent a year working with Haddon Robinson on preaching and there was one thing that stood out as they key to speaking.
-There was one element that is often overlooked but is crucial to communication.
-There was one primary component that sets great preachers above average ones…Do you get it?
+One element that is often overlooked but is crucial to communication.
+One primary component that sets great preachers above average ones…Do you get it?
 It’s creating tension.

 O’Neil’s Law for writers says: “Always grab the reader by the throat in the first paragraph, sink your thumbs into his windpipe in the second, and hold him against the wall until the tag line.”

 As preachers we need to give the listener a reason to listen.
 We have to raise the right questions so people must listen.
 This is a huge key in effective communication.